 Emergency Action Plans

 Emergency action plans are guidelines that will be used in the event of a sudden emergency in the office.
-Companies with less than 10 people can communicate this plan orally, with those with 10+ need to post it on a poster in a place where it is visible for all employees to review.
+Companies with less than 10 people can communicate this plan orally.
+Companies with more than 10 need to post it on a poster in a place where it is visible for all employees to review.
 Chosen employees may be designated to assist in an evacuation process.
 These employees are required to receive assigned jobs and be trained to carry out those jobs.
-If an employee's role changes then he or she is required to attend a meeting to learn about the changes.
+If an employee's role changes, then he or she is required to attend a meeting to learn about the changes.

-The OSHA has provided minimum elements that must be included in every emergency action plan:
+OSHA requires the following to be included in every emergency action plan:

 - Procedures for reporting fires and emergencies